A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Analysis of Results

 However, only BL2-xH outperforms the baseline BL2 (barely), which is in stark contrast to the 2023 task, where all cross-entropy-based methods beat the baseline considerably.
 To make the comparison between the years more fair, we evaluate the 2022 models only on lemmas in the test set that did not occur in training.
 Again, only BL2-xH outperforms the baseline, this time by a wider margin; xH and xH-Rerank still underperform.

 We posit that this discrepancy is likely due to the considerably different properties of the 2022 and 2023 datasets, which are shown in Table \ref{tab:datastats2022}.
-The 2023 languages clearly have far fewer unique lemmas and have many more forms per lemma.
+The 2023 languages have far fewer unique lemmas and have many more forms per lemma.
 Hence, it seems that our bidirectional model improves much more compared with the baseline when there are fewer but more ``complete'' paradigms.

-This investigation demonstrates that the performance of inflection models depends substantially on the sampling of data , which is not always controlled for.
-Factors include not only lemma overlap between train and test sets, but also number of unique lemmas, number of forms per lemma (i.e. ``completeness'' of paradigms), and number of forms per tagset.
-Such aspects should therefore be a major consideration for any future evaluation of methods in this area.
+This investigation shows that the performance of inflection models depends substantially on the data sampling , which is not always controlled for. \citet{kodner2023morphological} makes progress on this matter, but does not explicitly examine paradigm ``completeness'', which should be a focus in future studies.